-Why are publishers using Instagram to promote their books and brands?
-According to Socialbakers, the top brands on Instagram have a 47x higher average post engagement rate than the top brands on Twitter.
+Looking for Instagram book promotion ideas?
+That’s no surprise — according to Socialbakers, the top brands on Instagram have a 47x higher average post engagement rate than the top brands on Twitter.
 And then there’s the scale.
 As of September 2015, Instagram had 400 million monthly active users, more than Twitter’s 316 million.
 So while Instagram isn’t an ROI-driven marketing tool, it can have a big impact on book branding.

-If you’re looking to use Instagram for book marketing but aren’t sure what kinds of pictures to post, take a look at what publishers are doing.
+If you want to use Instagram to promote your books but aren’t sure what kinds of pictures to post, take a look at what publishers are doing.
 We’ve compiled some great ideas for Instagram content thanks to the stunning photos they’ve been posting!

 The publisher Instagrams we featured here each have their own content strategies, executed with unique goals in mind.
 While we don’t have metrics on how these campaigns affected book sales, we hope these examples can provide inspiration, whether you work at a big publishing house or you’re an independent author.